ManufacturedMotion/Hexapod/Raspberry Pi/rpi_setup.md

 ### Testing Bluetooth Controller

-Once completed, run [controller_config.py](controller_config.py) to make sure multiple joysticks and axes are detected.
-This should return something similar to:
+Once completed, run [controller_test.py](test_files/controller_test.py) to make sure multiple joysticks and axes are detected.
+Before running the program, make sure your controller says `SW1` -- If it says `SW4` mash multiple buttons on the controller until it switches to `SW4`.
+Running the program should return:

 ```terminal
 Joystick 0: